Learn how to watch a solar eclipse safely, find the vest viewing location, get tips for planning an eclipse viewing trip, and more!

 Keep in mind, too, that there may be a lot of traffic heading to eclipse events (and after events) and surrounding viewing locations.
 Plan ahead and leave early.

-2017 Total Eclipse Resources
+Eclipse Viewing Resources

 I hope you enjoyed these tips on how to watch a solar eclipse.
 I’d love to hear about your plans to view the total eclipse of the sun!